I’m reading Proust and the Squid – The story and science of the reading brain

 It is, your memory, atrophying.

-One of the first songs I wrote that would be played in front of people went something like this:
+would be played in front of people went something like this:

 Do you remember, when we were kids?